aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 #### Writing Compound Beacons

-To write a compound beacon, one constructs the `virtual database field`, and then turns the sensitive parts into [standard beacons](#standard-beacon).
+To write a compound beacon, one constructs the [virtual database field](#virtual-database-field), and then turns the sensitive parts into [standard beacons](#standard-beacon).

-For writing, one can configure a list of constructors.
+For writing, one can configure a list of [constructors](#constructor).

 A single constructor is an ordered list of parts.
 An example list of constructors might be :